sagemath/trac_to_gh/Issue 4776.md

 # Issue 4776: random element of multivariate polynomial ring in one variable is totally broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4776

 Original creator: was